 Training, qualifications & experience

-I am an experienced, qualified and BACP (British Association of Counselling and Psychotherapy) registered Counsellor.
+I am an experienced, qualified and BACP (British Association of Counselling and Psychotherapy) registered Counsellor/Psychotherapist.
 I am committed to and engage in Continued Professional Development and I would be happy to provide more information about this.
 My Continued Professional Development continues to address a wide wide range of psychological issues, a recent example of this has been my attendance at online workshops concerning eating disorders.
-Below are my relevant academic and professional qualifications.
+I also have a special interest in respect of additional needs and have recently completed a part time training course relating to autism.
+Below are my relevant academic and professional qualifications:

 Areas of counselling I deal with